Climate Change Impacts on Clan Animals

 About the Author

-• Emerald Otradovec (she/her) is an enrolled member of the Oneida Nation of Wisconsin, and she’s Turtle Clan.
+• Emerald Otradovec (she/they) is an enrolled member of the Oneida Nation of Wisconsin, and she’s Turtle Clan.
 Emerald is also a first descendant Menominee and first descendant Stockbridge-Munsee.
 During the creation of this page, Emerald was a Humanities and Digital Media student at the College of Menominee Nation and an Indigenous Climate Resilience Network (ICRN) intern with the Sustainable Development Institute.
 Her many passions include writing and illustrating.
 Creating this webpage, including the written literature reviews and clan animal illustrations, was her focal project for the internship.